vidardb/vidardb/docker-image/README.md

     docker run -d --name postgresql -p 5432:5432 vidardb/postgresql:vidardb-latest
     ```

-    Normally we should wait for 25~30s, so that the `postgresql` container will start, and its status
+    After executing the before command, the `postgresql` container will start and initialize
-    will become `healthy`.
+    the database.
+Normally we should wait for 25~30s, and then its status will become `healthy`.

     We can run the following command to query the `postgresql` container status: